Tbeck202/StarFleetManager/README.md

 Replace (localdb)\\MSSQLLocalDB with your SQL Server instance if different.

-Change the database name if desired.
+Change the database name to something less generic.

 Apply Database Migrations
 Run the following to create and seed the database:

 `dotnet ef database update`

+Or, if you prefer Package Manager Console you can run

+`Update-Database`

 If you don’t have the EF Core tools installed: